Educational

 Data Coverage Does it cover your target countries?
 How frequently is data updated?

-Accuracy CASS certification for US addresses; validation accuracy rate 95%+
+Accuracy CASS certification for US addresses; published accuracy and coverage figures

 Pricing Cost per lookup; volume discounts; free tier availability